18F/identity-eks/README.md

 # Security

 XXX

+All by itself, containerization will make our security story much better than what we have now.
+Every process is running in it's own LXC container, which provides fine-grained control over every aspect of what the process in the container can do.
+We are not yet sure that we can pull this off, but we may be able to actually run all of our customer-facing containers with read-only filesystems, which would be a huge step forward.
+In addition, we expect that every container will be built, tested, and scanned for vulnerabilities well ahead of when the container is rolled out.

+We are using clamav for our compliance-mandated malware scanning.
+It generates a lot of noise right now, and needs to be tuned.

+We are using falco to listen to the syscall behavior of our pods to detect malicious behavior.
+It also is noisy, and needs tuning and probably a few canaries built into it.

+We have an idea that twistlock would be a good thing to plug in as well, thoug no work has been done on that yet.

+Along with regular app logs and cloudtrail, we should have a tremendous amount of visibility into the behavior of our system, from the IAAS level down to syscalls.
+All that remains is to decide what is important and to alert on it.

 # TODO
 * figure out how to make database optional, so that we can deploy the `cluster-elk` type of cluster without a db.